Ippon Again!

 Ippon Again! (もういっぽん!, Mō Ippon!) is a Japanese manga series written and illustrated by Yu Muraoka.
-It has been serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion since October 2018.
-As of February 2023, the series has been collected in twenty-two tankōbon volumes.
-An anime television series adaptation by Bakken Record premiered in January 2023.
+It was serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from October 2018 to March 2023, before being transferred to the Manga Cross website from April 2023.
+As of August 2024, the series has been collected in thirty tankōbon volumes.
+An anime television series adaptation by Bakken Record aired from January to April 2023.

 Plot

 The story follows Michi Sonoda, a judoka who planned on quitting the sport after her final junior high judo tournament until her friend Sanae Takigawa invites her to continue together in high school.